jsoma/tabletop/README.md

       }
     </script>

-Open up your console and check out the data that you got.
+After Tabletop reads your Sheet, it hops to the `showInfo` function with your data.
+Open up your console and check out the data it retrieved.
 All of those rows were turned right into objects! **See how easy that was?**

-Please don't hold`window.onload` against me, you're free to use `$(document).ready` and all of that jQuery jazz.

 ### 3) Honestly, that's it.